T

 Destination-specific tips

-• Tap water is generally safe to drink in most towns and cities, but many people prefer bottled water for taste.
+• Tap water is generally safe to drink in larger towns and tourist areas, but many prefer bottled water for taste.

 Plan the rest of your Crete trip